 - Multiply that number by the window area (0.8 x (2 x 2) = 3.2)

 - Work out temperature difference inside and outside your home (21DegC – 4DegC = 17)

 - Multiply the temperature difference by the U-value area (3.2 x 17 = 54.4)

 - Divide that number by 1000 to convert it into kilowatts per hour (54.4 / 1000 = 0.0544kWh)

-Because it’s way more comfortable to live in a triple-glazed home.
-Stand by a single-glazed window when it’s snowing outside and the air temperature will be about 1DegC.
-Stand next to a triple-glazed window, with a centre-pane U-value of around 0.65Wm2K and the temperature will be about 18DegC.
+Stand next to a triple-glazed window, with a centre-pane U-value of around 0.65Wm2K and the temperature will be about 18DegC – lovely and warm and no condensation.
 We humans sense cold radiation very easily, and sitting near a window when it’s cold outside makes us shiver.

 Triple-glazed windows are expensive, but if you’re considering replacing your current windows it’s worthwhile to pay a little more for the triple-glazed versions because you’ll be more comfortable and healthier with triple-glazed windows in your walls.

 An alternative to upgrading your windows if they’re in a good condition is to focus on improving the airtightness of the building fabric and combining it with an MVHR system, which offers fresh, filtered and passively-warmed air to the home.

 An MVHR system also means that you can remove or block up the window trickle vents, which are a source of cold in winter.